wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-apache-spark-zeppelin-notebook-jupyter-spark-sql.md

 	On the same page, under the **Notebook** heading, you should see a new notebook with the name starting with **Note XXXXXXXXX**.
 Click the new notebook.

-3. On the <!-- deleted by customization webpage --><!-- keep by customization: begin --> web page <!-- keep by customization: end --> for the new notebook, click the heading, and change the name of the notebook if you want to.
+3. On the webpage for the new notebook, click the heading, and change the name of the notebook if you want to.
 Press ENTER to save the name change.
 Also, make sure the notebook header shows a **Connected** status in the top-right corner.

 	![Zeppelin notebook status](./media/hdinsight-apache-spark-zeppelin-notebook-jupyter-spark-sql/HDI.Spark.NewNote.Connected.png "Zeppelin notebook status")